Art & Craft

 Hot Pot Pottery

 At The House of Bread we also run Hot Pot Pottery so you can get in touch with your creative side while you are here!
-Try our popular pottery trial classes or have a go at pottery painting in our tea-room & gallery.
+Try our popular 2 hour pottery trial classes or have a go at pottery painting in our tea-room & gallery.
 Or perhaps you might want to think about our residential pottery classes to have more time in the studio while you are here.
 Contact us to find out more.

 Ever fancied painting a plate, mug or piggy bank?
 We have a range of pre-fired pottery blanks for you to have fun painting in our gallery.
 Pottery painting is bookable by groups of 4 or more 10.00-12.00 or 2-4 Thurs-Sun (and lunch or afternoon tea/coffee & cake can also be pre-ordered).
-Pottery painting costs £5 per person to cover paints and firing and whatever the cost of the piece you choose to paint (from £4.75 to £10.00).
-Postage and packing if you are not local or a firing is not due while you are here is £15 to one UK address.
-Pottery painting is great fun and is available whenever the tea-room and gallery is open.
+Pottery painting costs £6.00 per person to paint plus the cost of the piece you choose to paint (from £4.75 to £10.00).
+Postage and packing if a firing is not due while you are here is £16.50 to one UK address.

 Please visit our website (www.hotpotpottery.co.uk) or contact us at The House of Bread for more details.